 4. Yashn

 Youth Association For Service of Humanity and Nation (YASHN) is a registered non-profit organization established in 2017.
-The Organization aims to promote Nationalism, communal Harmony and brotherhood in the PeerPanjal area and highlight overall development issues with concerned quarters and render helping hands to the destitute poor.
-The Organization is also actively involved in putting forward youth issues, creating awareness against social evils in the Society and channelling youth’s energy in the right direction.
+The Organization aims to promote Nationalism, communal Harmony and brotherhood in the PeerPanjal area, highlight overall development issues with concerned quarters, and render helping hands to the destitute poor.
+The Organization is also actively involved in putting forward youth issues, creating awareness against social evils in Society and channelling youth’s energy in the right direction.

 Name | Youth Association For Service of Humanity and Nation |